 Bachelor of Science, Major Program

-The Bachelor of Science, Major program is designed for students wanting to specialize in biology/life science.
+The Bachelor of Science (BSc), Major program is designed for you if you want to specialize in biology/life sciences.
 Communication skills and computer literacy are promoted, and you have the option to do one directed studies course.

-Many Science graduates are highly successful and have gone on to science careers in medicine, veterinary medicine, medical genetics, elementary and high school teaching, resource management, high tech industry, biotechnology, optometry, pharmacy, dentistry, wildlife management, respiratory therapy and more.
+Many BSc graduates are highly successful and are pursuing careers in medicine, veterinary medicine, medical genetics, elementary and high school teaching, resource management, high tech industry, biotechnology, optometry, pharmacy, dentistry, wildlife management, respiratory therapy and more.

 A minimum of 15 TRU credits (distance or on-campus).

-These may be met with lower-level or upper-level university courses.
+These may be met with lower-level or upper-level university courses, as follows:

 STAT 1201, Introduction to Probability and Statistics (3) or equivalent

-18 credits in first-year or second-year science with a minimum of 6 credits in any three of the following subject areas:
+18 credits in first- or second-year science, with a minimum of 6 credits in any three of the following subject areas:

 Some interdisciplinary areas of studies may be allocated to more than one of these subject areas, depending on the content of the course.

-30 credits in the area of the major (biology/life science); 3 credits of Directed Studies
+30 credits total in the area of the major (biology/life science), including the option of three credits of Directed Studies

-15 upper-level elective credits (may be science or non-science courses; please check with your Program Advisor to ensure your course selection meets the degree requirements)
+15 upper-level elective credits (may be science or non-science courses)

-Directed Studies consists of concentrated study of a topic in the discipline of the major selected by the student in consultation with an Open Learning Faculty Member.
-It is open to students who have fulfilled the general education requirements, all the lower-level requirements of the major and a minimum of 15 credits of upper-level courses in the subject of the major.
+Directed studies consists of concentrated study of a topic in the discipline of the major that you select in consultation with an Open Learning Faculty Member.
+It is an option once you have fulfilled the General Education requirements, all the lower-level requirements and a minimum of 15 credits of upper-level courses in the subject of the major.
 Ask your Program Advisor about registration procedures for Directed Studies.

-No single course may be used to meet more than one of the specific requirements.
-Degree requirements may be met with credits earned by prior learning assessment and recognition (PLAR).
+- No single course may be used to meet more than one of the specific requirements.